plume-lib/merging/README.md

 git mergetool [--tool=merge-adjacent]
 ```

-A fundamental limitation is that `git mergetool` requires user interaction in
+A fundamental limitation of `git mergetool` is that it requires user
-two scenarios (even with the `-y` and `--no-prompt` command-line
+interaction in two scenarios (even with the `-y` and `--no-prompt`
-arguments!):
+command-line arguments!):

  * Whenever a file was not perfectly merged, you need to type `y` to
    continue.
 You should choose "y" because the merge tool might have made